coderefinery/git-collaborative/guide.md

 The motivation is:
 - start with a clean repository without contributions
 - avoid participants forking a fork which sets a confusing merge base

+After inviting participants as collaborators, give them the invite link, otherwise the invitations can be swallowed by spam filters.

 ### Before you start teaching, check https://github.com/coderefinery/centralized-workflow-exercise